steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-we have different type of tables from ordinary, secondary , foriegn table to regular table you can find more in [pg_class.h](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/catalog/pg_class.h#L164-L165)
+we have different types of tables from ordinary, secondary, foriegn tables to regular tables you can find more in [pg_class.h](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/catalog/pg_class.h#L164-L165)

 ```rs
 let table_data = *table_entry.eref;
 let name = CStr::from_ptr(table_data.aliasname);
 ```

 we get the `.eref`, an [Alias](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/primnodes.h#L30-L31) data structure containing an aliasname of the table.
 This name is converted from raw pointer to c char and then converted to a proper string reference.
-If this resulted table name is matches our expected table name we set `result` to true else false
+If this result table name matches our expected table name we set `result` to true else false

-The `is_contain_table` can then be imported into `src/lib.rs` and then called inside planner hook
+The `is_contain_table` can then be imported into `src/lib.rs` and then called inside the planner hook

 ```rs